 Remove Coins from the Card Wallet

-Emptying the Card Wallet with the sweep function is the easiest way to get your saved coins off the card.
-The sweep function of the wallet app of your choice sends all coins of the imported private key to the address of your wallet app.
-Since the availability and functionality of wallet apps is constantly changing, we cannot recommend a specific app at this point.
-At the time of writing, Enjin Wallet or BRD Wallet among many others supported a sweep.
+Emptying the Card Wallet with the sweep function is the easiest way to get your stored coins off the card.
+The sweep function of your wallet app sends all coins of the imported private key to the address of your wallet app.
+This support article explains how you can use the Blue Wallet to sweep and transfer your coins from your Card Wallet to your Blue Wallet app.
 Please contact the manufacturer of your chosen wallet to find out whether and how they support the emptying of imported private keys.

 Empty the Card Wallet in 10 easy steps